semrush/intergalactic/website/docs2/table-group/table-showcase/table-showcase.md

 ## Use cases

-This section describes the most common table use cases.
+This section outlines the most common scenarios for using our tables.

 ::: react-view